klinf1/paired-t-test/README.md

 ## Usage
 - Clone the code to your system
 - Install requirements
-- Move desired .xlsx file(s) to the directory where main.py is
+- Move desired .xlsx file(s) to the directory where main.py is or create a subdirectory for them
 - Execute main.py
 - Select the test required: for related or independent samples
-- When asked to submit the file name do so without extension
+- When asked to submit the file path do so without extensions

 ## Results interpretation
 If p-value is less than your chosen p-level (usually 0,05), then the null hypothesis of equal averages should be ***rejected***.